FINNGEN/qc_imputation/README.md

 After successful run of different qc/imputation pipelines( e.g. separately for legacy and affy), we need to do duplicate removal across all batches in all runs.

-qc/imputation pipeline creates sample qc summary stats and pick sample with the most variants after qc as the genotype ID to keep.
+qc/imputation pipeline creates sample qc summary stats and we pick the sample with the most variants after qc as the genotype ID to keep.

 *NOTE: you need to have socks ssh tunnel running in port 5000 connected to cromwell machine in all below commands*.
 Create tunnel if necessary: